 - United States District Court for the District of Columbia

-- The U.S. District Court for the Northern and Eastern Districts of Texas
+- The U.S. District Courts for the Northern, Southern, Eastern, and Western Districts of Texas

 - The U.S. Patent and Trademark Office